6f7665/blush/README.md

 # Blush
-Simple static html with tags and categories
+Simple static htmls generator with tags and categories, compatible with BSD & GNU/Linux

 # Todo
 Rewrite categorization in C